Annual Greenwood Freedom Festival Kicks Off June 30

 “It’s just a chance for friends, family and the community to get together and celebrate the Fourth of July and celebrate downtown as well,” Taggart says.
 “It’s held in the heart of downtown Greenwood, so it’s a really good setting and it’s a really good event.
 It’s a chance for the community to get out and take a break and enjoy the park, look at the great festival and how it’s all put together.”

-A special feature that is being offered is a VIP ticket for $40.00 per person, which includes catering by Oaken Barrel in a private tent on the tennis courts with private restrooms.
+A special feature that is being offered is a VIP ticket for $40.00 per person, which includes catering by Oaken Barrel in a private tent on the tennis courts with private restrooms courtesy of professional services that offer restroom trailers for rent.
 You can even enjoy the fireworks from an exclusive elevated spot for a fantastic festival experience.

 It’s not too late to be a part of this year’s Freedom Festival by filling out an entry form to participate in the parade, Freedom Jam, to rent booth space or volunteer.
 For more information visit greenwood.in.gov and click on Freedom Festival for maps, entry forms and band lineups.